Raspberry Pi Automation

 For example, run the get-analog-input script that we provide with the Raspberry PLC images, and get the value of input I0.7 like this:

-As this is a very easy tutorial, we are going to take three random values coming from inject nodes, so that we can play with those values.
+As this is a very easy tutorial, you are going to take three random values coming from inject nodes, so that we can play with those values.

 3. So, let's add three inject nodes with three values, for example 21, 22, and 23 to the Node-RED flow, to send an email if the value is higher than 22.